hibadaoud/CI-CD-Pipeine-Azure-Kubernetes-For-FruitVision-Application/README.md

 This pipeline enhances the original project by automating complex workflows, improving reliability, and reducing deployment time.

+### 🌱 **About the Original Project**

+The original **FruitVision** project focuses on developing a deep learning computer vision model to detect, classify, and count fruits on trees.
+The model is integrated into a user-friendly application with a backend (NodeJs) and a persistent database (MongoDB) to track the history of predictions.
+The application is containerized using Docker and deployed using automated infrastructure provisioning for scalability (Terraform).

 ## 🔑 **Key Objectives**